Hritik-iitkgp/WAL/README.md

 ## Introduction

 The distributed database system manages data entries in a sharded manner across multiple server containers.
 The load balancer ensures optimal distribution of read requests among shard replicas using consistent hashing, while write requests are coordinated to maintain data consistency.
+A Shard Manager component is added to detect any server is down and then respawning a new server and handle the consequences.

 ## Tasks